frameworkless-movement/manifesto/README.md

 We believe that a framework, when chosen, should be used **responsibly** throughout the life of the project.
 Continuously remind yourself that **every tool has some kind of tradeoff**.

-We also want to give the right importance to **technical decision-making** and in realizing that the choice to develop a project or a single feature with no dependence on a framework is a **real possibility**.
+We also want to give the right weight to **technical decision-making** and in realizing that the choice to develop a project or a single feature with no dependence on a framework is a **real possibility**.

 **With this movement we want to create awareness around these topics, gathering together people in a community.**